Eisenstein series on rank 2 hyperbolic Kac--Moody groups: Introduction

 \begin{theorem} Let $f$ be an unramified cusp form on $SL_2$.
 For any compact subset $A_c'$ of $A'$, there is a measure zero subset $N_0$ of $N$ such that $E_{s,f}(g)$ is an entire function of $s\in \mathbb{C}$ for $g\in KA_c'N'$, where $N'=N-N_0$. \end{theorem}

 As mentioned earlier, rank $2$ hyperbolic Kac--Moody algebras and groups form the first family beyond the affine case.
 It would be interesting to generalize the results of this paper to other hyperbolic Kac--Moody groups, for example, to the Kac--Moody group corresponding to the Feingold and Frenkel's rank $3$ hyperbolic Kac--Moody algebra \cite{FF}.
-Steve Miller has informed us that he can prove that for general Kac--Moody groups, the Eisenstein series $E_{\nu}(g)$ converges almost everywhere inside a cone in the region Re $\nu(h_{\alpha_i})\leq -2$ for each $i$, and that almost everywhere convergence can likely be extended to the full region Re $\nu(h_{\alpha_i})\leq -2$.
+Actually, in a subsequent paper \cite{CGLLM} with Miller and Garland, we will prove that for general Kac--Moody groups, the Eisenstein series $E_{\nu}(g)$ converges almost everywhere in the full region satisfying the Godement's criterion $\mathrm{Re}\,\nu(h_{\alpha_i})< -2$.
 It will be very exciting to see further developments toward a satisfactory theory of Eisenstein series on Kac--Moody groups.